Community Health Department

 - Community Education and Outreach - Including mobile services!

 - HIV and Hepatitis C (HCV) Testing, Counseling, and Referral to Care

 - Hosting Conferences, Events, Trainings, and More!

 - Sexually Transmitted Disease (STD) Testing, Counseling, and Treatment

 - Syringe Access Services through the SSANA Program

 - Tuberculosis (TB) Testing, Case Management, and Daily Observed Therapy (DOT)

 Temporary Change in Services

 Effective July 6, 2020, our Community Health Team will provide limited services by appointment only utilizing our mobile outreach van.
-Please see below to learn more about our services being offered during this time.
-If you need access to other services not listed below, please call 603-589-4500, email us at PH@nashuanh.gov, or dial 2-1-1.
+See below to learn more about our services being offered during this time.
+If you need access to additional services, call 603-589-4500, email us at PH@nashuanh.gov, or dial 2-1-1.

 Vaccinations During COVID-19